ibm-cloud-docs/containers/cs_troubleshoot.md

 <br />

-## Unable to connect to your IBM {{site.data.keyword.BluSoftlayer_notm}} account while creating a cluster
+## Unable to connect to your IBM Bluemix Infrastructure (SoftLayer) account while creating a cluster
 {: #cs_credentials}

 {: tsSymptoms}
 When you create a new Kubernetes cluster, you receive the following message.

 ```
-We were unable to connect to your {{site.data.keyword.BluSoftlayer_notm}} account.
-Creating a standard cluster requires that you have either a Pay-As-You-Go account that is linked to an {{site.data.keyword.BluSoftlayer_notm}} account term or that you have used the IBM
+We were unable to connect to your IBM Bluemix Infrastructure (SoftLayer) account.
+Creating a standard cluster requires that you have either a Pay-As-You-Go account that is linked to an IBM Bluemix Infrastructure (SoftLayer) account term or that you have used the IBM
 {{site.data.keyword.Bluemix_notm}} Container Service CLI to set your {{site.data.keyword.Bluemix_notm}} Infrastructure API keys.
 ```
 {: screen}

 {: tsCauses}
-Users with an unlinked {{site.data.keyword.Bluemix_notm}} account must create a new Pay-As-You-Go account or manually add {{site.data.keyword.BluSoftlayer_notm}} API keys using the {{site.data.keyword.Bluemix_notm}} CLI.
+Users with an unlinked {{site.data.keyword.Bluemix_notm}} account must create a new Pay-As-You-Go account or manually add IBM Bluemix Infrastructure (SoftLayer) API keys using the {{site.data.keyword.Bluemix_notm}} CLI.

 {: tsResolve}
 To add credentials your {{site.data.keyword.Bluemix_notm}} account:

-1. Contact your {{site.data.keyword.BluSoftlayer_notm}} administrator to get your {{site.data.keyword.BluSoftlayer_notm}} user name and API key.
+1. Contact your IBM Bluemix Infrastructure (SoftLayer) administrator to get your IBM Bluemix Infrastructure (SoftLayer) user name and API key.

-    **Note:** The {{site.data.keyword.BluSoftlayer_notm}} account that you use must be set up with SuperUser permissions to successfully create standard clusters.
+    **Note:** The IBM Bluemix Infrastructure (SoftLayer) account that you use must be set up with SuperUser permissions to successfully create standard clusters.

 2. Add the credentials.